 The University of Michigan is pleased to welcome applicants from other colleges and universities.
 Financial aid for students is available from university, federal, and state programs.
 Transfer students are considered for most university scholarships upon admission to U-M.

-You may also be eligible for the U-M Go Blue Guarantee, which offers free tuition to students with family incomes under $65,000 with assets up to $50,000.
+You may also be eligible for the U-M Go Blue Guarantee, which offers free tuition to students with family incomes of $75,000 or less and assets below $75,000.
 You are automatically considered when you apply for financial aid and your family income and assets are considered.
 Each transfer student’s situation varies.
 The number of years (or terms) you qualify for would depend upon the credits you received and terms attended at previous institutions.
 Visit the GBG Eligibility page for more information about eligibility and conditions.

 Students are strongly encouraged to explore online options for conducting student business, and to use the Document Upload Portal on Wolverine Access for uploading needed documents.
 If you have questions, contact the Office of Financial Aid at 734-763-6600 or email@example.com.